 Located on Mount Scott, the stunning HMAS Sydney II Memorial commemorates the 645 Australian crew who lost their lives during a World War II naval battle in 1941.
 The memorial is made up of five symbolic elements: the Central Memorial Building including the Dome of Souls, the Wall of Remembrance, the Stele, the Waiting Woman, and the Pool of Remembrance: Closing the Circle.
 Note: Tours commence daily at 10:30am (donations welcome)

 Dine in diversity – from Chinese to Italian, rooftop bars to high tea, sweet treats to tasty tapas along Marine Terrace or otherwise known as 'Eat Street'.
 Geraldton’s food and drink scene is ever changing and a top reason to stay the night.
-Your visit isn’t complete until you’ve tasted the locally-caught Western Rock Lobster (crayfish).
-Treat yourself to dinner and a view over the Harbour at Skeetas Restaurant
+Your visit isn’t complete until you’ve tasted the locally-caught Western Rock Lobster (crayfish) available at many restaurants in the city and overlooking the harbour.

 Through an interactive display of video, imagery and a diverse collection of artefacts, the Monsignor Hawes Heritage Centre provides an insight into the life and work of Monsignor John Hawes.
 The Byzantine style St Francis Xavier Cathedral is one of his greatest masterpieces.
 Guided tours are available for a small fee (Monday, Wednesday and Sunday at 2:30pm and Friday at 4pm).
 The Cathedral is part of the Monsignor Hawes Heritage Trail.